Aptacode/Aptacode.TaskPlex/README.md

 ## Built in Tasks:

 ### Interpolator

-- Transition from a start value to an end value over a set time with a given interval.
+- Incrementally transition from a start value to an end value at the given interval.

-*Note you can set a custom easing function as shown bellow the default is 'LinearEaser'
+*Note you can set a custom easing function as shown below, the default is 'LinearEaser'

 ```